ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 1. Generate the record types corresponding to the payload of the REST service by providing the record name as `CovidEntry` and the sample JSON object below.

-    >**Tip:** You need to complete the generated record by adding the `public` keyword to the record, the pipe signs to mark the record as a closed one, and adding the `readonly` descriptor to the `iso_code` field to make it non-modifiable as it is the key of the table, which cannot be represented in the JSON format.
+    >**Tip:** You need to complete the generated record by adding the pipe signs to mark the record as a closed one and adding the `readonly` descriptor to the `iso_code` field to make it non-modifiable as it is the key of the table, which cannot be represented in the JSON format.

     ```json
     {